MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/configure-mobile-devices-warehouse.md

 </tr>
  <tr class="odd">
 <td>Transport loading</td>
-<td>This feature allows several warehouse workers to load inventory form the same or different loads onto the same truck and the loads can then be fully or partially shipped.</td>
+<td>This feature allows several warehouse workers to load inventory from the same or different loads onto the same truck, with loads that are fully or partially shipped.</td>
 </tr>
 </tbody>
 </table>